 The Museum of Science offers a wealth of accessibility features for all of our visitors.
-Look here for parking and public transportation options, additional services such as sighted guide tours and ASL interpreters, and a list of accessible offerings throughout the Museum.
+Look here for parking and public transportation options, additional services such as sighted guide tours, ASL interpreters, and a list of accessible offerings throughout the Museum.

 The vision of the Museum of Science is one where everyone can participate equally in the excitement of science and technology learning.
 Barriers to access, whether caused by finances, culture, language, education, or ability, can inhibit exploration.
 The Museum is intent on breaking down these barriers while creating relationships with new audiences.